 - "Dry" means you have a sudden, urgent need to urinate many times during the day.

-- "Wet" means you also have the need to pee and your bladder leaks.
+- "Wet" means you also have the sudden, urgent need to pee and your bladder leaks before you can make it to the restroom.
 This is also called urge incontinence.

 Both can happen without any underlying health condition.

 However, other health problems, the things you drink, or the medications you take can also trigger your OAB symptoms.
 When you figure out the cause of your OAB, you can take better control of it.

 How Does Nerve Damage Cause OAB?

 Normally, nerve signals trigger your bladder to squeeze out urine when it gets full.
 But damaged nerves can tell your bladder to squeeze when it isn’t full.
 Nerve damage can also cause the muscles around the urethra (the tube that takes urine out of your bladder) to be too loose.
 That leads to leaks.
 Such damage can come from:

 There are several other reasons you could have problems that feel like overactive bladder:

 Weak pelvic muscles.
 A woman’s pelvic floor muscles are like a sling that holds up her uterus and bladder.
 The strain of pregnancy and childbirth can stretch them and make them weak.
 When that happens, your bladder can sag out of its normal place.
 The opening of the urethra stretches, too, and urine leaks out.

 Diuretic medications.
 Sometimes called water pills, they’re often prescribed for high blood pressure.
 They help your body get rid of salt and water, so your bladder can fill up fast and may even leak.